Find Affordable College Courses

 22 Yearly Graduations

 The 10th most popular school in the country for agricultural teacher education majors who are seeking their bachelor's degree is University of Wisconsin - River Falls.
 Roughly 5,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,428 per year, while in-state graduate students, on average, pay $7,640 per year.
-The agricultural teacher education program at University of Wisconsin - River Falls awarded 22 bachelor's degrees during the 2020-2021 school year.
-Around 5% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+The average in-state tuition for full-time undergraduates is $6,837 per year, while in-state graduate students, on average, pay $8,183 per year.
+During the most recent year for which we have data, 22 people received their bachelor's degree in agricultural teacher education from UW - River Falls.

 #13